Skip to main content

 npm i @google/genai cheerio

-For the purposes of this example you need to have access to a Large Language Model.
-In my case I opted in to use Google's Gemini.
-You need to make sure that you have an API key for your model, and that you have some credit uploaded to the model's provider for token usage.
+You’ll need access to a Large Language Model.
+I’m using Google’s Gemini here.
+Make sure you have an API key and some credit for token usage.

 Add the following to package.json: